mscrnt/TextAdventure/data/docs/Worlds_References.md

 - **name**: A string representing the room's name.
 - **description**: A description of the room's atmosphere, features, and any lore-related elements.
 - **keywords**: Key terms associated with the room.
+- **visible**: Boolean indicating if the room is visible to the player.
+If set to `false`, the room will be hidden until the player triggers an event that reveals it.
 - **paths**: Directions leading into and out of the room.
 The "entrance" key leads back to the parent sublocation, while "exit" can lead to another room or back to the sublocation.
 - **items**: Items that can be found or interacted with in the room.
 - **npcs**: NPCs present within the room, each with their dialogue and interactions.